Make a difference while you learn

 Throughout the Global Development major, students have opportunities to engage with a variety of communities in structured, faculty-led settings as well as to carve out their own path for engaging with and positively impacting communities in more independent, self-directed ways.

 The most structured of the engaged learning opportunities offered by the department, many GDEV courses incorporate community engagement, ranging from case studies that draw on community-level data or issues defined by community members, to collaboration with community stakeholders within the context of the course itself, to site visits to community spaces that provide context to real-world problems.
-We encourage students to enroll in an engaged course in their first year, to best understand what engaged-learning-in-action looks like, and how to best incorporate breadth and depth of engagement across a four-year plan.
+All first-year students are enrolled in an engaged course during their first year (GDEV 1300: Just Food), to best understand what engaged-learning-in-action looks like, and how to best incorporate breadth and depth of engagement across a four-year plan.

 Some fall and spring semester courses that are based on-campus at Cornell have short-term field study opportunities attached to them in the off-term (Winter or Summer).
 In these instances, students typically travel with a faculty member to a community field site, where they can contextualize their classroom-based learning through dialogue and collaboration with community members.

-Faculty in the department are dedicated to providing each GDEV major with a mentored research experience.
-These can range from working in a lab to data collection in a field site.
+Faculty in the department are dedicated to providing each GDEV majors with a mentored research experience.
+These can range from working in a lab to data collection at a field site.
 Each experience offers students the opportunity to address a specific problem of public concern, and integrate the research experience with educational content through the guidance of a faculty member.

-Typically undertaken in the summer between a student's second and third, or third and fourth years in the program, students are required to apply their global development training in an off-campus, project-based context.
+All students are required to complete a development-focused internship, of at least 8 weeks in duration, after the Spring of their second year and before the Fall of their fourth year in the program.
+The internship requirement is intended to provide students with an opportunity to apply their global development training in an off-campus, project-based context.
 In some cases, students choose to incorporate their internship as part of a semester-long study abroad experience.
 While many students complete their internships with local, national, and international development organizations, agencies, and businesses, others work with faculty to conduct field-based research.

 From Ithaca to India: Students unite to learn from experts in agricultural development